Sartorius resumed operations despite challenges from Fiona

 Meanwhile, to support the employees and their families, Lora indicated that since the end of last week they began to have ice available at the plant and to distribute bottled water and other supplies to nearby communities.

-“We are knocking on doors with different gasoline suppliers to see if we can make some kind of agreement,” he said about the initiative that would seek to facilitate access to fuel for those employees who have emergency generators.
+“We are knocking on doors with different gasoline suppliers to see if we can make some kind of agreement,” he said regarding the initiative that would seek to facilitate access to fuel for those employees who have emergency generators.

 For now, he stressed that they maintain a “very good relationship” with their diesel supplier Peerless Oil, located in Peñuelas.
 “It is a very important part of keeping us operating,” he concluded.